AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 ## JPEG XS IS-05 Senders and Receivers

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.

-The SDP file at the **/transportfile** endpoint on Senders MUST comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.
+The SDP file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.

+A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP file in the `transport_file` attribute.
-An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 9134 and, if appropriate, ST 2110-22.
+The SDP file for a JPEG XS stream is expected to comply with RFC 9134 and, if appropriate, ST 2110-22.
-However, a Receiver MUST handle such an SDP file that does not comply with the additional requirements described for Senders.
+It need not comply with the additional requirements specified for SDP files at Senders.

-When processing a request, a Receiver SHOULD use the parameters in the SDP file to evaluate if it would not be capable of consuming the stream.
+The Receiver SHOULD evaluate whether it would not be capable of consuming the stream and reject the request if so.
+The Receiver SHOULD NOT reject the request just because it is unable to assess the stream compatibility, for example when the SDP file does not include some of the optional parameters defined by RFC 9134.

 An example SDP file is provided in the [Examples](../examples/).